 Vancouver, British Columbia

-Rocky Mountaineer offers over 45 Canadian vacation packages and four unique rail routes, rich in history and natural wonders, through British Columbia and Alberta.
-This world renowned, luxurious train travels by daylight through the wild beauty of Canada's West and is the best way to experience the majestic Canadian Rockies.
-In 2013, Rocky Mountaineer will introduce a new three-day rail route, Coastal Passage, connecting Seattle to the Canadian Rockies.
+Rocky Mountaineer offers over 45 Canadian vacation packages & five unique rail routes, rich in history & natural wonders, through British Columbia & Alberta.
+This world renowned, luxurious train travels by daylight through the wild beauty of Canada's West & is the best way to experience the majestic Canadian Rockies.

 VIA Rail's flagship train, the Canadian, travels through 4,500 km of some of Canada's most spectacular landscape.
-Operating year-round, this Landcruise between Vancouver & Toronto takes 3 days & 4 nights, departing 3 times/week in each direction.
-In the Sleeper Touring class passengers enjoy a unique dining car experience, with meals freshly prepared on-board, cabins with sleeping accommodations, glass dome viewing cars and lounge areas.
+Operating year-round, this Landcruise between Vancouver & Toronto takes 3 days & 4 nights, departing 3 times/week in each direction in peak season & 2 times/week off peak.
+In the Sleeper Touring class passengers enjoy a unique dining car experience, with meals freshly prepared on-board, cabins with sleeping accommodations, glass dome viewing cars & lounge areas.